immcomz/nextjs-rag-langchain-upstash/README.md

 UPSTASH_VECTOR_REST_TOKEN="XXXXX"

-# if you use OpenAI compatible models
+# if you use Groq compatible models
 Groq_API_KEY="XXXXX"

 # or if you use Upstash hosted models